petdance/bobby-tables/s/postgresql.md

     END;
     $func$;

-This forms avoids the run-time overhead of converting values to text and back in addition to protecting against SQLi.
+This form avoids the run-time overhead of converting values to text and back in addition to protecting against SQLi.

 PL/Perl